- LEADING EFFECTIVELY ARTICLE

-Across the globe, we’re gradually emerging from the turbulence of the last 3 years and adjusting to a “new normal” — which can vary widely from one organization to the next.
+Across the globe, we’re gradually emerging from the turbulence of the past 4 years and adjusting to a “new normal” — which can vary widely from one organization to the next.
 Whether you spend the next year in an office, at home, or in a hybrid arrangement, one thing is certain: leadership matters, now more than ever.

-Our most popular content and resources from the past year reflect the topics that resonated most with you: managing hybrid teams with emotionally intelligent leadership; psychologically safe work cultures; the importance of welcoming diverse perspectives from across the organization; and learning to stay agile and change-ready for a continuously disrupted world.
+Our most popular content and resources from the past year reflect the topics that resonated most with you: managing hybrid teams with emotionally intelligent leadership; creating psychologically safe work cultures; welcoming diverse perspectives from across the organization; and learning to stay agile and change-ready for a continuously disrupted world.
 We believe these themes will continue to be important in the months to come.

 1. Hone the “Fundamental 4.”